Find the Fruit: Zero-Shot Sim2Real RL for Occlusion-Aware Plant Manipulation: Methodology

 \subsection{Deployment Framework}

-The deployment framework, as shown in Fig.~\ref{fig:methodology}(b), integrates the trained RL controller with a low-level servo position controller.
-The end-effector pose and joint angles are published to ROS 2, where they are subscribed to by the control PC.
-Simultaneously, an RGB-D image is captured from the image sensor.
-These observations are fed into the policy, which subsequently generates an action.
-The resulting action, converted to the target joint angles, is then published and subscribed to by the robot.
-At this stage, only kinematic control is involved.
-To ensure plant safety, a maximum current limit is set for each servo motor, restricting the torque such that it remains insufficient to cause harm.
-Consequently, the servo position controller attempts to reach the target position in a controlled manner without exerting excessive force on the plant.
-This process operates in a continuous loop, maintaining safe and effective control.
+The deployment framework (Fig.~\ref{fig:methodology}) integrates the trained RL controller with a low-level servo position controller.
+The end-effector pose and joint angles are published to ROS 2 and subscribed to by the control PC.
+Simultaneously, an RGB-D image is captured from the sensor.
+These observations are fed into the policy, which generates an action.
+The action, converted to target joint angles, is then published and received by the robot.
+At this stage, only kinematic control is used.
+The servo controller tracks the target position in a controlled manner without exerting excessive force on the plant.
+This process runs in a continuous loop, ensuring safe and effective control.